MajickTek/GenericMultiplayerConnector/readme.md

 ## Why should I use GMC?
 That's a very good question.
 There are lots of other networking libraries out there.
 However, the real advantage of GMC is that it requires minimal setup, configuration and handling:

 * Running the server is simple a case of running a jar.
-The server is entirely generic, meaning a single server can be used for any number of different games.
+The server is entirely generic, meaning a single server can be used for any number of different games and types of games.
-* Once a client is connected, it can send data, and will automatically receive data, from all the other clients playing in the same game.
-All you need to do is decide when to send data, what data to send, and what to do with the data when it's received.
+* Once a client is connected, it can easily send data, and will automatically receive data, from all the other clients playing in the same game.
+All you (the game developer) need to do is decide what to send and what to do when it's received.
 * You don't need to worry about handling network connections, multithreading, keeping track of other players etc..
 Just send and receive data.
-*  There are built-in methods for accessing the current status of the game (waiting for players, started, finished), notification when a player has joined/left, and who the winner of the game was.
+*  There are also built-in methods for accessing the current status of the game (waiting for players, started, finished), notification when a player has joined/left, and who the winner of the game was.
-* There is a free publicly-accessible server available to use.
+* There is also a free publicly-accessible server available to use.

 ## Example Code